duan2071/tof_process_public/door_sense/README.md

 # Door sense app
-public documentation and releases for tof door sense project
+Public documentation and releases for tof door sense project.

 ## Introduction
 This application demonstrates how ADI's ToF technology can be used for people detection.